How to Design REST API? The Twitter Example

 Twitter provides an API for tweeting, with statuses/update as its URI.
 In this section, you will design this API with the REST API design tool.

-1. The design of REST API has to done in a Class Diagram.
+1. The design of a REST API must be done in a Class Diagram.
 Let's create another Class Diagram called Tweeting.
-Here you are free to use any name you like.
-Some users prefer using the URI /statuses/update as diagram name.
+You are free to use any name you like; some users prefer using the URI, like /statuses/update, as the diagram name.

 2. Create a REST Resource for the API.
 Select REST Resource in the diagram toolbar.